kieranmrhunt/paleomonsoon/README.md

 The directory layout is as follows:
 - Paleoclimate data (and parsing code) are stored in hrnh2k/, iso2k/, and pages2k/.
 - Observations are stored in cet/ (for Central England Temperature) and monsoon/ (for South Asian monsoon).
-Gridded rainfall is not included due to file size constraints.
 - Code to train, run, and explain the models are in final/.
+Pre-trained model weights are too large for a git repo and can be provided upon request.